zhemao/zhemao.github.com/_posts/2012-08-20-information-security.markdown

 Once criminals steal your computer, they can pull all of your personal data off of it.
-You might think you're safe because you use a password to log in to your computer, but if the data is unencrypted, the thieves can always bypass your operating system's file permissions to obtain the data.
+You might think you're safe because you use a password to log in to your computer, but, if the data is unencrypted, the thieves can always bypass your operating system's file permissions to obtain the data.

-The best way to avoid this problem of course is to make sure your computer or phone is not lost or stolen.
+The best way to avoid this problem, of course, is to make sure your computer or phone is not lost or stolen.
 But you can also mitigate the potential fallout from computer theft by encrypting your hard drive.